jimmynotjames/word-of-taylor/README.md

-# Taylor Swift Lyric Scraper
+# Taylor Swift Lyrics Scraper

+Used template provided by @shaynak. https://github.com/shaynak/taylor-swift-lyrics

 This dataset includes all Taylor Swift songs and their lyrics for analysis!